 Our accomplished personal injury law firm focuses on submitting complete claims that insurance companies are forced to review with only the best-intended response.
 We will include your overall financial requirements and a clear outline of what type of settlement is required to make our clients whole, or we will pursue the case in court.

-If you have been hurt by the negligent actions or inactions of another, contact our Clark County personal injury attorneys at Bertoldo, Baker, Carter & Smith today at (702) 505-8115 and learn how we can protect you from the insurance company’s tactics to avoid paying the financial recovery you deserve.
+If you have been hurt by the negligent actions or inactions of another, contact our Clark County personal injury attorneys at Bertoldo, Baker, Carter, Smith & Cullen today at (702) 505-8115 and learn how we can protect you from the insurance company’s tactics to avoid paying the financial recovery you deserve.